MohAlabdullatif/202346910-MohammedAlabdullatif-assignment1/docs/technical-documentation.md

 "Good Evening!" for hours 18–23

-Injects the greeting into the #greeting element on page load (DOMContentLoaded).
+Injects the greeting into the #greeting element on page load (DOMContentLoaded)

 5.2 Theme Toggle

-Button with id="themeToggle" toggles dark-mode on the <body> element.
+Button with id="themeToggle" toggles the dark-mode class on <body>

-Updates button text to indicate the current mode: "Dark Mode" or "Light Mode".
+Updates button text to indicate the current mode: "Dark Mode" or "Light Mode"

-All styles for dark mode are defined in css/style.css under the body.dark-mode selector.
+All dark mode styles are defined in css/style.css under body.dark-mode

 6. CSS Styling

-Flexbox used for layout and alignment.
+Flexbox is used for layout and alignment

-Responsive design: Media queries adjust layout for screens ≤768px.
+Responsive design: Media queries adjust layout for screens ≤768px

-Cards: Each section uses .card elements for content, with borders, padding, and rounded corners.
+Cards: Each section uses .card elements with borders, padding, and rounded corners

-Dark mode: Changes background colors, text colors, and link colors for better accessibility at night.
+Dark mode: Updates background, text, and link colors for improved accessibility

 7. Development Notes

-Clean code principles: Proper indentation, organized files, semantic HTML elements.
+Clean code principles: Proper indentation, organized files, semantic HTML elements

-Comments: Key sections in CSS and JS are commented for clarity.
+Comments: Key sections in CSS and JavaScript are commented for clarity

-Accessibility: Navigation links, proper headings, and alt text for all images.
+Accessibility: Proper headings, navigation links, and alt text for all images

-Testing: Verified layout, dark/light mode, and greeting message across desktop and mobile devices.
+Testing: Verified layout, dark/light mode, and greeting message across desktop and mobile devices

 8. Future Improvements

-Add a portfolio projects gallery with images and links.
+Add a portfolio projects gallery with images and links

-Include interactive skill charts or graphs.
+Include interactive skill charts or graphs

-Add contact form with validation and email functionality.
+Add a contact form with validation and email functionality

-Enhance SEO and accessibility further.
+Further enhance SEO and accessibility